 On '60 Minutes,' Trump Talks Possible Mattis Exit, Climate Change And Kim Jong Un

-Defense Secretary Jim Mattis "could" be considering a departure, Saudis can expect "severe punishment" for any involvement in the disappearance of Jamal Khashoggi, and climate change is probably real, but not caused by man, President Donald Trump said in an interview aired Sunday on CBS' 60 Minutes.
+Defense Secretary Jim Mattis "could" be considering a departure, Saudis can expect "severe punishment" for any involvement in the disappearance of Jamal Khashoggi, and climate change is probably real, but not caused by man, President Trump said in an interview aired Sunday on CBS' 60 Minutes.

 The wide-ranging discussion with the network's Lesley Stahl touched on Trump's opinion of politicians ("deceptive, vicious"), Chinese tariffs and Christine Blasey Ford, among other things.
-The show interviewed him in the White House last Thursday; the interview aired on CBS Sunday night.
+The show interviewed him in the White House last Thursday; the interview aired on CBS on Sunday night.
 The president was previously interviewed by Stahl for 60 Minutes in Trump Tower with his family in 2016, days after the election.

 Stahl has interviewed Trump as a candidate, as president elect and now as president.
 "In terms of the three interviews, he was completely different," she said.
 "He's so much more confident.
 He is truly president.
 And you felt it.
 I felt it in this interview."

 Trump often pushed back at the journalist when she asked him to elaborate.
-"In the meantime I'm the President and you're not," he said after one exchange about the press.
+"In the meantime I'm the president and you're not," he said after one exchange about the press.

 On Defense Secretary Jim Mattis

-Note: A previous version of this story misspelled North Korean leader Kim Jong Un's name as Kim Jung Un.